-A teacher from England appears to have slipped up when speaking to a transgender student, as he “misgendered” the pupil and now faces a disciplinary hearing.
+A teacher from England appears to have committed a transgression when speaking to an 8-year-old transgender student, as he “misgendered” the pupil and now faces a disciplinary hearing.
 His offense is referring to a transgender boy as a girl.
+He says that gender fluidity “conflicts sharply with (his) religious beliefs.”
 The teacher has already been suspended for six weeks as a result of his alleged “misconduct for misgendering.”

 So, how did this pronoun-based offense go down?
-Look away now if you’re squeamish to obvious microagressions…
+Look away now if you’re squeamish about obvious microaggressions…

 Math teacher Joshua Sutcliffe, 27, is in hot water for saying “well done, girls” to two students, one of which was the transgendered pupil.
 The incident went down at Oxfordshire secondary school.
 Sutcliffe has apologized to the student he offended.
 However, he still faces a disciplinary hearing this week, and may be charged with misconduct for misgendering, according to the Evening Standard.